-The STAG Appraisal demonstrates that: There is good resonance with the core vision of the Strategy, which is sustainable economic growth, to redress the current inequalities which in part are due to the peripheral location of key settlements There is a strong fit with the stated objectives of the Strategy, with particular emphasis on environment and health There is a positive SEA, which shows potential benefits across a wide range of environmental indicators The Strategy contains measures to reduce inequality and address concerns of specific groups in society Shaping Perth's Transport Highlights proposal to tackle existing transport problems, their Future: A Transport causes and improvements to ensure that Perth continues to Strategy for Perth And the · Wider Region 2010 thrive as a modern, vibrant city.
-Proposals include a new crossing over the River Tay (Cross Tay Link Road, CTLR) supported by a Wider Region 2010 package of City Enhancements to improve the wider public transport, walking and cycling networks and "lock-in" the benefits of the CTLR and the removal of traffic from the city centre.
-Safeguarding Scotland's This programme commits to actions that will make an impact on Resources - Blueprint for Scotland's resource consumption, encouraging a reduction in the a more resource efficient amount of raw material we consume by wasting less and using and circular economy our finite resources more efficiently.
-SEPA Thermal Treatment This guidance sets out SEPA's approach to permitting thermal of Waste Guidelines treatment of waste facilities and our role as a statutory consultee of the land use planning system.
-Population TAYplan Housing Need An HNDA estimates the future number of additional homes to and Demand Assessment meet existing and future housing need and demand.
-It also 2014 captures information on the operation of the housing system to assist local authorities to develop policies on new housing supply, management of existing stock and the provision of housing- related services.
-Its purpose is to provide a robust, shared and agreed evidence- base for housing policy and land use planning and to ensure that both LHSs and Development Plans are based upon a common understanding of existing and future housing requirements.
+Shaping Perth's Transport Future: A Transport Strategy for Perth And the Wider Region 2010 The STAG Appraisal demonstrates that: There is good resonance with the core vision of the Strategy, which is sustainable economic growth, to redress the current inequalities which in part are due to the peripheral location of key settlements There is a strong fit with the stated objectives of the Strategy, with particular emphasis on environment and health There is a positive SEA, which shows potential benefits across a wide range of environmental indicators The Strategy contains measures to reduce inequality and address concerns of specific groups in society Highlights proposal to tackle existing transport problems, their causes and improvements to ensure that Perth continues to thrive as a modern, vibrant city.
+Proposals include a new crossing over the River Tay (Cross Tay Link Road, CTLR) supported by a package of City Enhancements to improve the wider public transport, walking and cycling networks and "lock-in" the benefits of the CTLR and the removal of traffic from the city centre.
+Safeguarding Scotland's Resources - Blueprint for a more resource efficient and circular economy This programme commits to actions that will make an impact on Scotland's resource consumption, encouraging a reduction in the amount of raw material we consume by wasting less and using our finite resources more efficiently.
+SEPA Thermal Treatment of Waste Guidelines This guidance sets out SEPA's approach to permitting thermal treatment of waste facilities and our role as a statutory consultee of the land use planning system.
+Population TAYplan Housing Need and Demand Assessment 2014 An HNDA estimates the future number of additional homes to meet existing and future housing need and demand.
+It also captures information on the operation of the housing system to assist local authorities to develop policies on new housing supply, management of existing stock and the provision of housing-related services.
+Its purpose is to provide a robust, shared and agreed evidence-base for housing policy and land use planning and to ensure that both LHSs and Development Plans are based upon a common understanding of existing and future housing requirements.
 The TAYplan HNDA was confirmed as "robust and credible" by the Centre for Housing Market Analysis on 24 th February 2104.
-It sets the following targets for housing within Perth and Kinross: and to the feet of the desire within the feet and thin obs.
+It sets the following targets for housing within Perth and Kinross: